jgrenat/personal-website/content/blog/time-money-life.md

 These days, in the context of the COVID-19, we're talking a lot about the *world of tomorrow*.
 Being quite lucky compared to other people, I was able to reduce my working time a few months ago and I will continue to do so.

 But as a whole, I feel like we have not really improved in decades.
-I fear that the *world of tomorrow* will be the same as the *world of yesterday*, [a world where this amazing website conveys an unspeakable truth](https://mkorostoff.github.io/1-pixel-wealth/).
+I fear that the *world of tomorrow* will be the same as the *world of yesterday*, **[a world where this amazing website conveys an unspeakable truth](https://mkorostoff.github.io/1-pixel-wealth/)**.

 > This is the current state of my reflections, and I'd be very interested in hearing yours.
 [Let's talk?](https://twitter.com/JoGrenat)